tonikerttula/APE/Kali.md

-# Installing Kali Linux in VirtualBox
+# Installing Kali Linux 2021.3 in VirtualBox 6.1.28 for Windows 10

 This guide is for Windows 10 users.